SPI Qualified Auditor

-CERISE promotes the widespread use of SPI4 to help financial service providers (FSPs) improve their social performance.
-To get the most out of an SPI4 audit, CERISE strongly encourages all users to get trained on how to use the tool and interpret the indicators.
+CERISE promotes the widespread use of SPI to help financial service providers (FSPs) improve their social performance.
+To get the most out of an SPI audit, CERISE strongly encourages all users to get trained on how to use the tool and interpret the indicators.

-The SPI4 Auditor Qualification is a two-stage process that involves training and on-site audit.
-Users who successfully complete the process are considered SPI4 Qualified Auditors.
+Users who successfully complete the process are considered SPI Qualified Auditors.

-The qualification process is valuable for people who want to use SPI4 to accompany financial service providers or to use it internally in their own organizations.
-As SPI4 Qualified Auditor, you can:
+The qualification process is valuable for people who want to use SPI to accompany financial service providers or to use it internally in their own organizations.
+As SPI Qualified Auditor, you can:

 - Perform reliable audits with quality results